h1ddenpr0cess20/grokparty/README.md

 2. **Choose Conversation Type**: Select from 8 different conversation styles
 3. **Set Topic & Setting**: Define what they'll discuss and where
 4. **Select Decision Model**: Choose which Grok model decides who speaks next
-5. **Create Characters**: Add 2-4 characters with unique personalities and models
+5. **Create Characters**: Add 2 or more characters with unique personalities and models
 6. **Watch the Conversation**: Sit back and enjoy the AI interaction!

 ### Conversation Types